flokleiser/IADMethods_Blog/docs/Lesson-2.md

 >- The slow reveal or "zoom out" as the audio starts playing is really fascinating, as it leads to a level of suspense while viewing the work.
 >

->[!abstract]- abstract "Characterizing Interaction Design by Its Ideals: A Discipline in Transition"
+>[!abstract]- "Characterizing Interaction Design by Its Ideals: A Discipline in Transition"
 >
 >[höök_löwgren.pdf](texts/week2/week2_höök_löwgren.pdf)
 >